4minitz/4minitz/README.md

 * [CLA Assist](https://cla-assistant.io/4minitz/4minitz) - Manages signing of our Contributor License Agreements

-## Backlog
-You can see whats on our development roadmap and what stories are currently in work in the

 ## Quick Start
 You have two options to quickly evaluate a local demo